Overview - 2019/2020

 Graduates of this program will find employment in a variety of disciplines from the hospitality industry including: Hotels, Resorts, Convention Centers, Restaurants, Tourism Office and Tour Companies.
 Job titles for potential graduates may include Guest Service Agent, Guest Service Supervisor, Restaurant Supervisor, Reservation Supervisor, Banquet Supervisor, Front Office Supervisor, Food & Beverage Supervisor, Housekeeping Supervisor, Night Auditor, and Sales Coordinator.

-More Information - 2018/2019A Two-Year Ontario College Graduate Certificate ProgramPlease note: Hospitality and Tourism Operations Management, THM1, is open to international students only.
-Canadian students, please see Hospitality and Tourism Management, THM2.Program Code: THM1
+More Information - 2019/2020A Two-Year Ontario College Graduate Certificate ProgramPlease note: Hospitality and Tourism Operations Management, THM1, is open to international students only.
+Domestic students, please see Hospitality and Tourism Management, THM2.Program Code: THM1

 Campus Code: LCD (LCD - London Downtown)